If you already need a break from this fall's distance learning, you might hit up…

 What to Pack for your Minnesota Golf Vacation

 Traveling north for a golf vacation in Minnesota is worth the trip.
-The state boasts numerous high-end, well-conditioned and challenging courses in a variety of locales (city, lakes, or wooded courses) that will suit anyone’s idea of great destination golf.
-But golf in Minnesota can be a little different than the golf in other areas of the country, so if you are traveling there, take note of these five things you might want to pack for your Minnesota golf vacation.
+The state boasts numerous high-end, well-conditioned, and challenging courses in a variety of locales (city, lakes, or wooded courses) that will suit anyone’s idea of great destination golf.
+But golf in Minnesota can be a little different than golf in other areas of the country, so if you are traveling there, take note of these five things you might want to pack for your Minnesota golf vacation.

 1. Sunscreen with mosquito repellant

 Perhaps you have heard stories about the size and number of mosquitos in Minnesota (such as, it is known as the state bird).
 Well, those small pests do live in Minnesota, but their reputation is slightly exaggerated.
 They are generally under control and aren’t nearly as annoying to locals as the stories about them.
 It always pays to be prepared, so a little sunscreen with some Deet in it will be worth having on hand.
 Why sunscreen?
 Well, contrary to more Minnesota “lore” the state does have plenty of sunshine during the golf season.